 Most of the hip and happening restaurants, cafes and clubs of Chiang Mai are located along the Mae Ping river.
 In the evenings, that area comes alive with people and music pours out from endless karaoke bars, jazz cafes, and live music houses.
 You can also stumble upon pop-up night markets there and the mobile bars can quench your thirst if all that walking gets you parched.
 Of course, Thailand’s famous street food is available there at every nook and corner.

 Go for a micro flying and ziplining

-On one of my trips to Chiang Mai, I booked myself into as many adventure sports the region had to offer.
+On one of my trips to Chiang Mai, I booked myself into as many adventure sports as the region had to offer.
 Micro flying was my first adventure and I had woken up very early in the morning for that.
 The adventure package came with pickup and drop facility and I shared my transportation with a bunch of farm animals.
 We drove nearly 14 kilometers out of Chiang Mai and I huddled at the back of a farm truck with baskets of prickly pineapples and scratchy live chickens as co-passengers.
 At the destination, a large farmhouse doubled up as a flying school and a little tarmac was smoothened out between coconut groves.
 The owner of the outfit was a retired Australian commercial pilot who also happened to be my instructor.
 After a slightly bumpy take-off, he expertly guided the light plane over the lush landscape of Chiang Mai and it was a gorgeous panorama to behold.
-Chiang Mai offers a huge range of adventure tours and among them ziplining, microlight flying, bungee jumping are most popular.
-Sky adventures and Flight of the Gibbon are most famous companies operating and these tours can be booked directly, through countless tour agencies in the city or through the hotel.
+Chiang Mai offers a huge range of adventure tours and among them, ziplining, microlight flying, bungee jumping is the most popular.
+Sky Adventures and Flight of the Gibbon are the most famous companies operating and these tours can be booked directly, through countless tour agencies in the city, or through the hotel.